Things to do in Toowoomba for kids and parents

 City Golf Club Motel – click here for latest prices

 Federal Hotel – click here for latest prices

 BIG4 Toowoomba Garden City Holiday Park is a great spot for camping, caravans and cabins with your family.
 It is close to town and the University of Southern Queensland, and has two pools, a jumping pillow, TV room and barbecue area.
 Click here for latest prices at Big4 Toowoomba.

-Now technically this next place isn’t in Toowoomba, however I have to include Murphy’s Creek Escape.
-You’ll find this picturesque bush campground 30 minutes drive north-east of Toowoomba.
-Visiting here is a weekend of fun on its own.
+Now technically this next place isn’t in Toowoomba, however, I have to include Murphy’s Creek Escape.
+We haven’t stayed here ourselves and I have heard mixed reviews, so please check it out before you book.
+You’ll find this bush campground 30 minutes drive north-east of Toowoomba.
 Try out some of the adventure activities like the flying fox, ropes course, archery, mountain biking, or abseiling.
 Once you’ve had enough adventure for the day you can enjoy a swim in the creek and rock pools.

 Toowoomba Accommodation for Couples